 "What was that all about?"
-Aidan needed answers.
+Aidan needed answers, He could not make sense of the entire experience.
+He needed his brother to set right this world that had so suddenly turned on its head.

-"Friends we met when we were Germany," Morgan said with a twinkle in her eye.
-They hadn't told him about their adventures on the continent."
+"Friends we met when we were on the ccontinent," Morgan said with a twinkle in her eye.
+They hadn't told him about their adventures in Germany, Belgium and France.(THEY DID TELL AIDAN – BACK IN CHAPTER 18)

-"Really sis?"